 - If notified of a gunman on campus, begin campus lockdown procedures. - Secure all doors, close any blinds and cover all windows including those in doors.
-Turn off lights and instruct people to stay below windows. - To avoid causing a panic, do not use cell phones except to call 911 to report the threat. - Do not leave your secured location or let anyone enter until given the all clear from proper authorities or via the AFI text alert system.
+Turn off lights and instruct people to stay below windows. - Do not leave your secured location or let anyone enter until given the all clear from proper authorities or via the AFI text alert system.